-A third place to consider is Treasure Point Caves.
+A third location to consider is Treasure Point Caves.
 Many people snorkel this site in hopes of finding buried pirate treasure.
 While it is a long shot, there is still plenty of beauty to be seen, including pastel colored coral and sponges, plus blue tangs, sergeant majors, and yellow tails.

 is a fifth site to consider.
 A collection of coral creates a patchy reef system that ranges from depths of zero to 45 deep.
 The area is home to grunts, squirrelfish, baby drum fish, and electric blue chromis.
 If you stick to the boulders in the shallows you'll have an easier time finding juveniles.